coderefinery/social-coding/talk.md

   databases.
 - Has a somewhat similar effect to copyright, because copyright would not apply to data mining.
+- A good license also gives rights to data mine.
+So not a major concern.

 When you can use datasets:
-- The license allows (all good copyright licenses also grant license to mine data)
+- The license allows
 - Your country has exceptions for research
 - The data doesn't come from the EU